yliu075/rshell/README.md

 4. use and (&&)                     example: pwd && ls

-5. use arguments with spaces        example: ls-a-l
+5. use arguments without spaces     example: ls-a-l

 ###exit command
 The exit command (exit) allows user to quit rshell